 A company called Universal Nutrition makes Animal Cuts.
 They are responsible for some weight-loss, fat-burning, and muscle-building supplements.
 They got their start in 1977 and are based out of New Brunswick, NJ.

 Scroll below for one of the best products we’ve seen over the last year.

 If you want claims – you got them.
 This company doesn’t shy away from making extravagant promises to customers.
 Some of the more common claims for Animal Cuts are:

 Helps to enhance strength and patience in gym.

 Design supplement to produce professional results for bodybuilders.

-Product is a propriety blend that includes ingredients such as Caffeine Anhydrous Rasberry Ketones and Guarana
+Product is a proprietary blend that includes ingredients such as Caffeine Anhydrous Raspberry Ketones and Guarana.

 Enhancement of lipolysis.